icons8/lunacy-docs/docs/index.md

 ## Artboard

 Artboard is where you see your designs.
 Lunacy provides a lot of predefined sizes for the artboard starting from the size of iWatch to the Full HD layouts.
-You can modify the size of an artboard afterwards..
+You can modify the size of an artboard afterward.

 ![Artboard is where users see their designs](public/mAz4bmww76HilrhUizdqvw_img_11.png)